 Candidates for undergraduate admission to Mount Mary University are considered on the basis of academic preparation and evidence of the ability to do college work and to benefit from it.
 Each applicant is given individual consideration.
-Applicants are considered for admission on a rolling basis starting August 1 for the following fall term and February 1 for the following spring term.
+Applicants are considered for admission on a rolling basis..
 The University does not discriminate against any applicant because of race, color, religion, age, national or ethnic origin, or disability.
 The Admission Office serves the needs of the various undergraduate student populations seeking enrollment at Mount Mary University.
 Post-baccalaureate certificates and the BSN completion program are open to men as well as women.